 - Eat enough protein!
 A high-protein diet can help with appetite control.

 - Drink plenty of water throughout the day.

-- Exercise with a moderate to vigorous intensity at least 2-3 times a week.
+- Exercise at moderate to vigorous intensity at least 2–3 times a week.